gongahkia/personal-wiki/bach1/bq/COR3001-BigQuestions-week7.md

 * "I'll beat your ass if you don't start BQ final essay"
 * "People who go to the supermarket are plebians"
 * "How do we then embrace market capitalism?"
+* "How would you reshape society to better target and achieve their species-essence?"

 ## Aidan hates capitalism <3